Blotch3D/Blotch3D/README.md

 Although it may apparently work in certain circumstances, do not have the BlWindow3D-derived class constructor create or access any 3D resources, or have its instance initializers do it, because neither are executed by the 3D thread.
-Initialization of 3D resources should be done in the Setup method.
+Initialization of persistent 3D resources is typically done in the Setup method, but you are welcome to do it in the FrameProc or FrameDraw methods, as well.

 Code to be executed in the context of the 3D thread must be in the Setup, FrameProc, and/or FrameDraw methods, because those methods are